Shadow and Photon Sphere of Black Hole in Clouds of Strings and Quintessence: Introduction

-The Standard Model of cosmology suggests that dark energy is dominant in our universe \cite{Pope:2004cc, Komatsu:2010fb}.
-The effect of dark energy on spacetime is similar to the cosmological constant or vacuum energy \cite{Copeland:2006wr}, and the dynamic of dark energy may affect the black hole \cite{Sahni:2005pf, Kiselev:2002dx}.
+We consider the black hole with dark energy as the Standard Model of cosmology suggests that dark energy is dominant in our universe \cite{Pope:2004cc, Komatsu:2010fb}and its dynamic may affect the black hole \cite{Kiselev:2002dx} whose effect on spacetime is similar to the cosmological constant or vacuum energy \cite{Copeland:2006wr}.
 Moreover, modern astronomical observers have found that the universe is in accelerating expansion \cite{SupernovaCosmologyProject:1998vns, SupernovaSearchTeam:1998fmf, SupernovaSearchTeam:1998cav}, implying a state of negative pressure.
 And the quintessence dark energy is one of the candidates to interpret the negative pressure \cite{Vagnozzi:2020quf}.
 In this model, the state equation of the pressure is $p=\omega_q\rho _q$, where $\rho _q$ is the energy density and $\omega_q$ is the state parameter which satisfies $-1<\omega_q<-1/3$ \cite{Stern:1999ta, Bahcall:1999xn, Steinhardt:1999nw, Wang:1999fa}.
 The effect of an accelerated expanding universe on the shadow of a black hole is studied in \cite{Frion:2021jse}.
-It is also natural to study the effect of the quintessence dark energy \cite{Kiselev:2002dx, Heydari-Fard:2021qdc}, and the investigation can bring new insights and impose restrictions on the quintessence model \cite{Nam:2019rop}.
+It is also natural to study the effect of the quintessence dark energy \cite{Kiselev:2002dx}, and the investigation can bring new insights and impose restrictions on the quintessence model \cite{Nam:2019rop}.
 Shadows affected by other dark energy models are studied in \cite{Zeng:2020vsj, Khan:2020ngg}.

 Theoretical developments propose that the basic unit of nature is one-dimensional strings instead of point-like particles.
 Studying Einstein's equations with string clouds may be critical because relativistic strings can be used to construct suitable models \cite{Letelier:1979ej}.
-A cloud of strings as the source of the gravitational field was first considered by Latelier \cite{Letelier:1979ej, Letelier:1983vka}.
-He found an exact solution of Schwarzschild BH surrounded by a cloud of strings.
+A cloud of strings as the source of the gravitational field was first considered by Latelier, who found an exact solution of Schwarzschild BH surrounded by a cloud of strings \cite{Letelier:1979ej, Letelier:1983vka}.
 Later, the rotating BH with a cloud of strings was investigated \cite{Barbosa:2016lse, Toledo:2020xnt}.
 Then, the study of a cloud of strings was extended to modified theories of gravity such as Lovelock gravity \cite{Herscovich:2010vr, Toledo:2019szg}.
 Recently, the exact solution of Schwarzschild black hole surrounded by a cloud of strings in Rastall gravity is obtained in \cite{Cai:2019nlo}.